 - Fellowship opportunities

-- UWL students have access to more than $1 million in scholarship support.
+- UWL students have access to nearly $1.4 million in scholarship support.

 - This is double what was available for students before the campaign began in 2012.